Entanglement Dynamics by (Non-)Unitary Local Operator Quenches in a 2D Holographic CFT: Introduction

 \subsection{Summary}

 Now, we will report on our main findings of this paper.
 As explained above, in the dynamics considered in this paper, we started from the spatially-infinite system in the vacuum state with the insertion of the primary operator, and then time-evolve the system with the composite time evolution operator constructed of the Euclidean and Lorentzian time evolution operators determined by the $2$d Rindler and uniform CFT Hamiltonians, respectively (for details of them, see Section \ref{Sec:Preliminary}).
 As the Rindler Hamiltonian does not commute with the uniform one (see Appendix \ref{Sec: Time Evolution of The Primary Operator}), the time ordering of the Euclidean and Lorentzian time evolutions can influence the dynamics of the system.
-We investigated how the time-ordering of the Euclidean and Lorentzian time evolutions influences the entanglement dynamics by exploiting the energy density, entanglement entropy and mutual information (for the definitions of them, see Section \ref{Sec:Preliminary}).
-The time evolution initially triggered by the Euclidean time evolution and then the Lorentzian one can be considered as the unitary process, while the one triggered by the different time-ordering of the Euclidean and Lorentzian time evolutions can be considered as the non-unitary process.
+We investigated how the time ordering of the Euclidean and Lorentzian time evolutions influences the entanglement dynamics by exploiting the energy density, entanglement entropy and mutual information (for the definitions of them, see Section \ref{Sec:Preliminary}).

+We introduced an effective description that can qualitatively describe the entanglement dynamics, called the quasiparticle picture.
+Furthermore, we investigated how the time ordering of the Euclidean and Lorentzian time evolutions influences the entanglement dynamics, by exploring the formula, elaborated in \cite{Mao:2025hkp}, bridging the bipartite entanglement and the energy-momentum densities.
+Then, in the low-energy regime, we found that whether the time evolution is unitary or non-unitary can induce remarkable differences in the energy density, entanglement entropy, and mutual information between those processes.